nmfs-opensci/CloudComputingSetup/README.md

 ## Using a Workstation

 **BACK UP YOUR WORK** and use the cloud workstations to run existing scripts, not to develop code.
 Hourly compute costs are incurred when the workstation has been "Started", so ensure that each workstation is "Stopped" when runs are complete and the computing session is no longer in use.
-Be aware that these workstations automatically delete after 6 months of no use.
+Be aware that these workstations automatically delete after 6 months of no use to avoid long term storage costs.
 The optimal workflow for a workstation is to have a GitHub repository with all the necessary code to run your process.
 Thus, the first step when opening a workstation should be connecting to GitHub.

 ### Linking Workstation to GitHub